vitor-faria/vitor-faria/README.md

   <br>

-  SOMOS was (when aquired by Kroton) the largest group of basic education in Brazil and impacted more than 27 million students across Brazil through various brands.
+  SOMOS was (when aquired by Kroton to further become Cogna Educação) the largest group of basic education in Brazil and impacted more than 27 million students across Brazil through various brands.

   My role as BI Intern in the Business Unit of Solutions for Higher and Technical Education was to:
   - create BI dashboards in order to keep track of the top OKR's;